 We welcome you on this journey into new territory.
-Although there are a number of dance organizations that offer dance class videos on demand, often for free, The Virtual Dance Hub is attempting to recreate online the community spirit of our downtown space, including a new online class schedule.
+Although there are a number of dance organizations that offer dance class videos on demand, often for free, The Virtual Dance Hub has recreated online the community spirit of our downtown space, including a new online class schedule.
 We are aware of not only the physical benefits of disciplined movement, but also the comfort of having scheduled events in a day where you are otherwise sequestered alone.

 Conducting remote dance classes in real time is a challenge because, unlike a video, classes will not be scripted and whenever possible, instructors will attempt to view and correct their students.
-We are not saying that we have this all figured out, but we believe that we will be able to offer worthwhile dance instruction.
-And we will figure it out, as we always do.
-Until we do, we welcome your questions and suggestions.
+We are not saying that we have this all figured out, but we believe that offer worthwhile dance instruction and a positive experience.
+As always, we welcome your questions and suggestions.

 To participate in The Virtual Dance Hub, you will need to designate a place in your home to move, create a MINDBODY password if you haven’t already done so, and access the Zoom Cloud Meeting application.